-Record Review: Review patient records.
-Verify documentation that the patient's rights, the transfer and discharge policies, and the OASIS privacy notice (if applicable) were given to the patient prior to providing care in a way that is understandable to the patient.
+Clinical Record Review: Verify documentation that the patient's rights, the transfer and discharge policies, and the OASIS privacy notice (if applicable) were given to the patient prior to providing care in a way that is understandable to the patient.
 Verify that documentation of the patient's rights and responsibilities and discharge and transfer policies were provided to the patient's representative within four days of the initial evaluation visit.